Residential Comprehensive Audit Program

 What does the Residential Comprehensive Audit consist of?

 The Residential Comprehensive Audit consists of a BPI-certified auditor working with you one-on-one to identify energy-saving improvements you can make to your home.
 The auditor will evaluate your home’s heating and cooling systems, insulation and windows, and will conduct a blower door test to detect air leaks that could be costing you money.
-During the audit, energy-saving products worth up to $200 may be installed at no additional cost to you.
+During the audit, energy-saving products worth up to $200 may be installed for no fee* - if your auditor installs products that save a minimum of 350 kilowatt-hours (such as 11 LED light bulbs).

 What rebates are available as part of the Residential Comprehensive Audit Program?

-There are opportunities to receive a $250 instant rebate on a comprehensive energy audit and additional rebates for installing energy-saving improvements in your home with the savings you achieve.
+There are opportunities to receive a $250 instant rebate on a comprehensive energy audit and additional rebates for installing energy-saving improvements in your home with the savings you achieve - if your auditor installs products that save a minimum of 350 kilowatt-hours (such as 11 LED light bulbs).

 What energy-saving products will be installed as part of the Residential Comprehensive Audit?